meerapatelmd/metathesaurus/README.md

 This package sets up an instance of the UMLS Metathesaurus in either the native MySQL5.5 or Postgres DBMS sourced from the RRF files downloaded and from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html.
 The list of instantiated tables can be customized depending on user needs.
 These options include

 1. All MTH Tables
-1. a MRCONSO only
+1. MRCONSO Table only
 1. OMOP Only (MRCONSO, MRHIER, MRMAP, MRSMAP, MRSAT, AND MRREL)
-1. English Only (Non-English Language Tables are excluded).
+1. English Only (Non-English Language Tables are excluded)

 If you'd like to run Metamorphosys to set configurations instead, jump to [Metamorphosys](#metamorphosys).